 Social media can be a useful tool for candidates for campaigning purposes and electioneering.
-Candidates should however be aware of any council social media guidelines for candidates and should comply with these at all times.
 The Trust's social media channels are Trust resources and must remain politically neutral at all times.
 The Trust can promote elections and the importance of voting but will not associate these posts with any candidates.
 The Trust's social media accounts will not follow any candidates.
 This may result in your account being unfollowed.